bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/03_Docker.rst

 Now, we write down the context-dir (``/home/john/matmul``) and the CLASSPATH (``/home/john/matmul/matmul.jar``).
 We do this because they will be needed for future executions.
-Since the image is created and uploaded, we won’t need to do this step anymore.
+Since the image is created and uploaded, we won't need to do this step anymore.

 Now we are going to execute our Matmul application in a Docker cluster.